 Dormant accounts may be subject to a service charge based on the dormant status as further described in the Miscellaneous Fee Schedule.
 Charges are not reimbursed for inactive or dormant accounts that are later reclassified as “active.”
 For security reasons, we may refuse a withdrawal or transfer from accounts we internally classify as dormant if we cannot reach you in a timely fashion to confirm the transaction’s authorization.
 In the case of interest-bearing accounts that become dormant, we also may reduce the rate of interest or cease paying interest as disclosed on the applicable schedule of service charges and in accordance with applicable state law.
 Once an account is classified as being in dormant status, you should contact the bank to request that the account be reclassified as “active.”
 Simply conducting a transaction on an account classified as dormant will not necessarily cause the account to be reclassified as “active”.
 We may be required to transfer the balance in any account that remains dormant, or that is otherwise considered “abandoned” or “unclaimed” for the period of time described by the laws of the state where we maintain your account (or, if applicable, the laws of the state of your last residence as shown on our records) to that state as “abandoned” or “unclaimed” property.
 If funds are remitted to the state, you may file a claim with the state to recover the funds.

 You acknowledge that, except as otherwise prohibited by law, we have the right to charge or set off against your account any indebtedness or other obligations which you or any owner owe us, at any time, without any further notice to or demand on you, whether the indebtedness or other obligations exist at the time the account is opened or arise later.
-The indebtedness includes, without limitation, all charges and overdrafts incurred on any account you hold with us.
-You agree that we may set off against the account any claim which we have against you without regard to the source or ownership of the funds on deposit in the account and without requirement that the claim be owed to us by all of the account owners.
+The indebtedness includes, without limitation, all charges and overdrafts incurred on any account you or any owner hold with us.
+You agree that we may set off against the account any claim which we have against you or any owner without regard to the source or ownership of the funds on deposit in the account and without requirement that the claim be owed to us by all of the account owners.
 You also agree that, to the extent allowed by law, we may set off any indebtedness or other obligations which you owe us under this Agreement against any other account or property in which you have an ownership interest that is in our possession or control.

 You waive and agree that we may waive certain legal requirements called presentment, demand for payment, protest, notice of protest, and notice of dishonor with respect to any and all items for which you received payment or credit from us.
 No departure by us from the provisions of this Agreement or any waiver of any fees and charges with respect to your Account shall constitute a waiver by us of any further right to impose any charges or enforce the provisions of this Agreement or a course of dealing different from the terms of this Agreement.